-264. Indeed, not only was that theme reiterated two years later in General Assembly resolution 489 (V) of 12 December 1950, but in the latter instance, the General Assembly specifically declared article VI of the Convention against Genocide as operating on its mind, 338 in their decision to compose a committee (made of representatives of 17 Member States) 'to meet in Geneva on 1 August 1951 for the purpose of preparing one or more preliminary draft conventions and proposals relating to the establishment and the statute of an international criminal court.'339 The convention establishing the ICC as a permanent version of that tribunal was eventually adopted on 17 July 1998-in the form of what is now known as the Rome
+264. Indeed, not only was that theme reiterated two years later in General Assembly resolution 489 (V) of 12 December 1950, but in the latter instance, the General Assembly specifically declared article VI of the Convention against Genocide as operating on its mind, 338 in its decision to compose a committee (made of representatives of 17 Member States) 'to meet in Geneva on 1 August 1951 for the purpose of preparing one or more preliminary draft conventions and proposals relating to the establishment and the statute of an international criminal court.'339 The convention establishing the ICC as a permanent version of that tribunal was eventually adopted on 17 July 1998-in the form of what is now known as the Rome Statute.
+Along the way, ad hoc versions of the tribunal contemplated in article VI of the Convention against Genocide had been established: in 1993 for the former Yugoslavia and in 1994 for Rwanda.